At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 Online courses and apps

-You could also try Reachout Breathe app.
+You could also try Breathe2Relax app.
 It can help you to reduce the physical symptoms of stress and anxiety by slowing down your breathing and heart rate.

 - Stress – Better Health Channel

-- 5 ways to reduce stress right now – Queensland Health
+- Work/life balance and stress management – Queensland Health

 - Reducing stress – Beyond Blue